-(a) Basis of preparation -
+(a) Basis of preparation

-The financial statements of the Fund have been prepared in accordance with International Financial Reporting Standards (IFRS) under the historical cost convention, as modified by the revaluation of financial assets available-for-sale.
+The financial statements of the Fund have been prepared in accordance with International Financial Reporting Standards (IFRS) under the historical cost convention, as modified by the revaluation of financial assets available for sale.

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-It also requires the Trustee to exercise its judgment in the process of applying the Fund's accounting policies.
-The areas involving a higher degree of judgment or complexity or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.
+It also requires the Trustee to exercise its judgement in the process of applying the Fund's accounting policies.
+The areas involving a higher degree of judgement or complexity or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.

-- (i) New standards, amendments and interpretations which are effective and have been adopted by the Fund - Annual improvements 2012 (effective for annual periods beginning on or after 1 July 2014 and applicable to the Fund from 1 July 2015).
-These amendments include changes from the 2010-2012 cycle of the annual improvements project that affect seven (7) standards: - IFRS 2 Share-based payment; - IFRS 3 Business Combinations; - IFRS 8 Operating segments; - IFRS 13 Fair value measurement; - IAS 16 Property, Plant and Equipment and IAS 38 Intangible assets; - Consequential amendments to IFRS 9 Financial instruments and IAS 37 -Provisions, Contingent Liabilities and Contingent Assets, and - IAS 39 Financial Instruments Recognition and Measurement.
+- i) New standards, amendments and interpretations which are effective and have been adopted by the Fund.

+- (a) Annual improvements 2013 (effective for annual periods beginning on or after 1 January 2014 and applicable to the Plan from 1 July 2016).
+The amendments include changes from the 2011-12-13 cycle of the annual improvements project that affect 4 standards:

+- IFRS 1, 'First-time adoption'

+- IFRS 3, 'Business combinations'

+- IFRS 13, 'Fair value measurement', and